vasylievayana/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis

 ## Project Description:
-The primary goal of this project was to analyze marketing campaign performance data from various advertising platforms, focusing on metrics such as spend, impressions, clicks, and conversions.
-This analysis provided insights into the effectiveness of different campaigns.
+The primary goal of this project was to analyze marketing campaign performance data from various advertising platforms, including Facebook and Google Ads.
+The analysis focuses on metrics such as spend, impressions, clicks, and conversions to provided insights into the effectiveness of different campaigns.

 ## Key Metrics Calculated:
 * CPC (Cost Per Click): determines the cost advertisers pay for each click on their ads.